The Vista: History

+The Vista opened on October 4, 1989, as Vista Ridge Mall.
+A preview party was held the night prior from 6:30PM-8:30 pm, with grand opening ceremonies taking place in the center court on October 4 at 9:30 am.
+Television host Bob Eubanks presided over the ribbon cutting ceremony.
+Several other celebrities made appearances at the mall throughout the opening weekend, including Ron Chapman of radio station KVIL, Texas Rangers baseball players Rafael Palmeiro and Julio Franco, Miss Texas Leah Kay Lyle, and Corbin Bernsen of L.A.
+Law.
+Upon opening, Vista Ridge Mall was the largest mall in the Southwestern United States.

+On October 20, 1989, Cinemark opened its then flagship 12-screen location inside Vista Ridge Mall, with the marquee and ticket office located in the center court.
+At the time, the theater was the largest in the Dallas-Fort Worth metroplex.

-Music City Mall opened on October 4, 1989, as Vista Ridge Mall, with Sears and Dillard's as the initial anchors.
+The mall opened with 74 stores, with Sears and Dillard's as the initial anchors.
 By March 1990, the mall was 65% leased, and an additional 19 stores had opened, including The Gap, Casual Corner, and The Limited.
 The mall added a third anchor when JCPenney opened its Vista Ridge Mall location on August 1, 1990.
 The fourth anchor to open was Foley's, a unit of May Department Stores, as part of an expansion push by the chain.
 The store held its dedication in 1991.

-In 1991, the mall underwent interior renovations to make the indoor areas more appealing.
+In 1991, Vista Ridge Mall underwent interior renovations to make the indoor areas more appealing.
+The mall has won several architectural design awards, Merit Awards, and International Council of Shopping Centers MAXI Awards.The mall competes with nearby Grapevine Mills, which opened in October 1997.
+The August 2000 opening of Stonebriar Centre in nearby Frisco affected the sales of Lewisville's Vista Ridge Mall and Plano's Collin Creek Mall as both malls experienced what Larry Howard, vice president for development of General Growth Properties Inc., called "some cannibalization".

-When Vista Ridge Mall opened in 1989, it included a 12-screen Cinemark theater, whose marquee and ticket office were in the center court of the mall.
-In 2006, Cinemark constructed an attached 15-screen movie theater, which contains entrances both inside and outside the mall, and relocated there upon completion.
+On September 22, 2006, Cinemark opened an attached 15-screen movie theater, which contains entrances both inside and outside the mall, replacing the 12-screen location which opened in 1989.
 The original theater has since remained unused.

 Foley's was rebranded as Macy's in September 2006, as part of Federated Department Stores acquisition and rebranding of May Department Stores.

+In January 2013, a man killed himself inside the mall following a domestic dispute.
+No other injuries or deaths occurred during the incident.

 On December 9, 2013, Vista Ridge Mall was featured in an episode of the TLC series, Bakery Boss.
 On March 23, 2014, the mall was featured in an episode of the Food Network series, Food Court Wars.
+Pop singer Tiffany performed a concert at the mall during production of the episode.

+For several years in the 2010s, Vista Ridge Mall hosted a "Say Goodbye to Summer" party for local students.